Sharpeli/magento/README.md

    1. Please ensure that the package you download is from [Magento Tech Resource](https://magento.com/tech-resources/download) and the format of the package is Magento Community Edition 2.1.3.tar.gz.
    2. You need to login with your account to download the Magento2 CE 2.1.3 package from [Magento Tech Resource](https://magento.com/tech-resources/download).

+#### Limitations

+##### Limitations on Applying This Image to Azure Web App On Linux

+It may cause unexpect issues to scale out your App Service Plan to more than `1` instances if your App use storage tools like `MySQL` and `Redis` in the Docker container.
+Since several instances of Docker container will be created after App Service Plan scaled out to mutiple instances, and every instance of Docker container will have `1` MySQL server in it, it's hard to synchronize data in serveral database servers.
+As a result, we recommend you use `1` instance of App Service Plan if you are using `MySQL` or `Redis` in the Docker container, to scale out you would need to use Cleardb or external MySQL server.

 ## How to Build the Image

 At the same directory level with Dockerfile, run the command: